 What are My Rights After Getting Hit by a Car While Crossing the Street?

-This is a common question we receive at Randall & Stump, PLLC.
+This is a common question we receive at Randall & Stump, Criminal Defense Attorneys.
 Many pedestrian accidents are the fault of a negligent driver.
 However, there are cases in which a pedestrian acts carelessly as well.
 This is common in situations when an individual is crossing the street and fails to look for oncoming traffic.

 We will carefully investigate the accident and determine when and where you crossed the street to answer several questions, including: